Bitmessage/PyBitmessage/fabfile/README.md

  * All developers can run the same commands, if the underlying command sequence for a task changes (after review, obv) the user does not have to care
  * Tasks can be combined either programmatically or on the commandline and run in series or parallel
- * Whoee environemnts can be managed very effectively in conjunction with a configuration management system
+ * Whole environments can be managed very effectively in conjunction with a configuration management system